currinjs/CurrinJS/aio/content/guide/template-syntax.md

 You see `src` and may think it's the name of an attribute.
 No. It's the name of an image element property.

-Element properties may be the more common targets, but Angular looks first to see if the name is a property of a known directive, as it is in the following example:
+Element properties may be the more common targets, but Currin looks first to see if the name is a property of a known directive, as it is in the following example:

 <code-example path="template-syntax/src/app/app.component.html" region="property-binding-3" title="src/app/app.component.html" linenums="false">